Support and Further Help Statement

 In such circumstances: Any action would be proportionate and limited to what is necessary.
 Every effort would be made to discuss concerns with you first, wherever possible.
 The intention would always be to support safety and well-being, not to punish or judge.

 Online sessions are not recorded, and participants are asked to respect the privacy of others in group settings.
+Check in and Check out moments are provided at the start and finish of each course.
+Please use this space, it is for everyone involved.
+It also teaches us the importance of beginnings and endings.

 If you are in immediate danger